Contract automation

 According to Gartner, lawyers in corporate departments spend nearly 25%–40% of their time on activities such as drafting, approvals, or monitoring deadlines.

-By adopting contract automation software, legal teams can move routine responsibilities into a system that handles them consistently.
+With contract automation software, the legal departments can transfer routine tasks to a system that takes them up.

 Ultimately, they can safeguard the business while focusing on matters that require their expertise.